Templarian/MaterialDesign-Site/src/content/data.md

 # Models / Enums

-In alphabetical order are all the models with public properties (all properties can be viewed in [GitHub](https://github.com/Templarian/MaterialDesign-Site/tree/master/src/app/shared/models)).
+In alphabetical order are all the models with properties (all properties can be viewed in [GitHub](https://github.com/Templarian/MaterialDesign-Site/tree/master/src/app/shared/models)).

 ## Models